appbaseio/Docs/content/docs/pipelines/how-to/knn-response-stage.md

 ---
 title: 'Implement Vector Search using kNN with OpenAI'
-meta_title: 'Implement Vector Search using kNN with OpenAI | Introduction to Appbase.io'
+meta_title: 'Implement Vector Search using kNN with OpenAI | Introduction to ReactiveSearch.io'
 meta_description: 'Learn how to re rank the results of a search using k Nearest Neighbor with OpenAI'
 keywords:
     - concepts
+    - reactivesearch
-    - appbase.io
+    - elasticsearch
     - opensearch
     - pipelines
     - kNN